Post

 • Disadvantage: To apply version upgrades, you need to merge the latest upstream tag of the original repository, which may sometimes conflict with your custom code.
 In this case, you need to resolve the conflict manually.

 I chose method 1.
-The Chirpy theme is highly complete by default, so most users don’t have much to customize, and as of 2024, it’s still being actively developed and improved.
-Unless you’re planning to heavily modify it, the benefits of keeping up with the original upstream outweigh the benefits of direct customization.
+The Chirpy theme is highly complete by default, so most users don’t have much to customize.
+Moreover, as of 2024, it’s still being actively developed and improved, so unless you’re planning to heavily modify it, the benefits of keeping up with the original upstream outweigh the benefits of applying direct customization.
 The official Chirpy theme guide also recommends method 1 for most users.

 3-3.
 Main Settings